fatihkurcenli/ForeksInternShip/README.md

-# Fatih Kurçenli -Foreks Intern
+# :octocat: Fatih Kurçenli -Foreks Intern
-&nbsp;

-Hello, I have developed a forex application with Android Kotlin in this application.
+ Hello, :octocat: I have developed a forex application with Android Kotlin in this application.
 The libraries I have learned and used are given below.
 Also, while I was developing, I developed my idea about Kotlin and the algorithm.
 In my application, it sends a request every two seconds and shows the incoming JSON data to the user, and the user can favorite the values they like.

 &nbsp;

 ## How to Work